 We’ve already answered what a chatbot is, but how does it work?

 It’s simple: you want the chatbot to perform action X when a customer performs action Y – and it happens.
 Chatbots simulate conversations with users through predefined channels.
 Most often, these channels are messaging applications (like a chat interface, e.g. Tidio, Messenger, Slack, etc.).
-A chatbot reacts through these channel based on the creator’s design.
+A chatbot reacts through these channels based on the creator’s design.

 Most of the chatbots behave based on the set of rules programmed via chatbot platforms.
 More technologically advanced chatbots use AI (artificial intelligence) and NLP (natural language processing) to understand a conversation partner’s intention, and in the process – respond in a more complex way.